nebrius/react-strapped/README.md

 `options.initialValue`: `(bootstrapData: BootstrapData) => AtomValue`

 A function to initialize the bootstrapped atom with.
-This function is called at runtime with all of the bootstrap data passed to [BoostrapRoot](#BootstrapRoot)
+This function is called at runtime with all of the bootstrap data passed to [BoostrapRoot](#BootstrapRoot).
+The atom's value is then set to the value returned from this function.

 _**Returns:**_